-i) supervision & oversight of the service:
+I. Supervision & oversight of the service:

 - a.
-All Coram social workers/senior practitioners/ managers receive regular reflective supervision and an annual appraisal.
-The frequency depends on the needs of the supervisee but is generally not less than monthly.
-Coram has a supervision policy. - b.
-Regular file audits are undertaken by Managers to ensure compliance and to identify good practice and areas of improvement. - c.
+All Coram VAA and RAA staff receive regular supervision and an annual appraisal.
+The frequency depends on the needs of the supervisee but is generally not less than monthly. - b.
+Regular file audits are undertaken to ensure compliance and to identify good practice and areas of improvement. - c.
 Assessments of prospective adopters/foster carers are discussed in-group supervision sessions as well as in individual supervision, and second opinion visits to adoptive applicants are undertaken if appropriate. - d.
-Regular team meetings take place and whole service meetings to consider and analyse performance across the service and for staff to take part in thematic practice development sessions.
+Regular team meetings take place and whole service meetings to consider and analyse performance across the service and for staff to take part in thematic practice development sessions. - e.

-- e.
 There is an induction programme for new staff and Adoption and Fostering Panel Members.
 All panel members have annual appraisals to monitor performance and ensure on going improvements in the delivery of panel. - f.
 Coram RAA Managers work to the local arrangements with individual local authorities regarding audit activity and policy development.
-All local authorities within the RAA have a contract-monitoring meeting incorporating performance data, complaints, staffing regarding the contractual arrangements at least bi annually.
+All local authorities within the RAA have a contract monitoring meeting incorporating performance data, complaints, staffing regarding the contractual arrangements at least bi annually.
 The Strategic Governance Board meets quarterly with regular reporting on performance, how resources are being deployed and staffing levels.